EP 7. Reunion at the Turning Point of Time: Unlocking the Baltic Mystery

 The scent of “weed” drifting up from the steps became too pungent, so we headed back to the hostel for a quick break.
 Remembering the sand volleyball courts I’d spotted near Linnahall, I decided to return to the beach that evening.
 There, I unexpectedly joined a team of middle-aged Ukrainian men.
 I realized then how many Ukrainians are living across Europe; yet, the way they radiated a fierce “living in the moment” energy made it impossible to sense any heavy burden of worry.
 I couldn’t help but wonder: what do they feel when they see their national flag draped over the gates of the Russian Embassy?
 If I saw the Taiwanese flag displayed in another country as a sign of support, I know I would be deeply moved.

 On the court, no one was particularly skilled, but the joy was infectious.
-One uncle even accidentally kicked sand into my eyes while diving for a ball.
+One uncle even accidentally spreaded sand into my eyes while catching the ball.
 After losing the first set, they abruptly invited me to play table tennis—they even had their own paddles ready!
 It was all so sudden, but we ended up battling it out on stone tables right there on the beach.
 My German friend from earlier joined in, and this international match roared on until every single ping-pong ball had cracked.
 We ended the night in a chorus of laughter and satisfaction.

 Unlocking the Baltic Enigma